itzr/___technologies/kubernetes/README.md

+# NOTE

+DEPRECATED AND NO LONGER MAINTAINED

+PLEASE GO TO /cloud

 # Kubernetes cluster has two types of resources:
 - Master: coordinates all activites (scheduling, maintaining state, scaling, updating)
 - Nodes: Each node is VM.
 Each node has a 'Kubelet', an agent for managing the node, contains relevent tools e.g Docker or rkt